DariHernandez/sms-scraper/README.md

 *Note: The first time you run the program, it will take several minutes because it must extract all messages from all numbers.
 Later the data extraction will be much faster.*

+### Proxy

+You can use a proxy with login (ip, port, user and password) or without (only ip and port), updating the **config file**

+The script only support one proxy at the same time: the best option is use rotative proxies.

 # Install
 ## Third party modules